-3.4.1 The bedrock geology is designated as Unproductive.
-These are geological strata with low permeability that have negligible significance for water supply or river base flow.
-Aquifers previously designated as major and minor have now become principal and secondary respectively.
+3.4.1 The bedrock London Clay Formation is designated as Unproductive.
+These are geological strata with low permeability that have negligible significance for water supply or river base flow Aquifers previously designated as major and minor have now become principal and secondary respectively.